SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-Creating the Virtual Machine on Example 2B the VM as “VM-FranceCentral” and select that for the REGION as well.
+Create the Virtual Machine on the VM as “VM-FranceCentral” and select that for the region as well.

 <p>
 <img src="https://i.imgur.com/u3vclL3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>